gbarillot/facebook_cover_resize/README.md

 = account_cover_tag source: @account.cover, original: @account.cover_size, offsets: @account.offsets, width: 500
 ```

-*Note:* This Gem handles resizing, but you MUST respect the original Facebook width/height ratios,
+**Note:** although this Gem handles resizing, you MUST respect the original Facebook width/height ratios,
-which is 1.91 (500/262) for events, and 2.66 (829/312) for an account cover.
+which is 1.91 (500px/262px) for events, and 2.66 (829px/312px) for an account cover.
 That's why you only have to set the new width for your thumbnails, height being automatically computed.

 ### Life outside of the Rails